Ailko/csharpbook-en/README.md

-# Zie scherp
+# See sharp
-# Over dit boek
+# About this book

-Dit boek wordt gebruikt als handboek binnen de opleidingen professionele bachelor Elektronica-ICT en Toegepaste Informatica van de AP Hogeschool.
+This book is used as handbook within the proffesional bachelor Electronics-ICT and Applied Informatics of AP University College.

-Concreet is dit het handboek voor de eerste 2 semesters omtrent 'leren programmeren met C\#':
+Specifically, this is the handbook used for the first 2 semesters concerning 'learning to program with C\#':

-* Zie Scherp: Programming Principles, eerste semester
+* See Sharp: Programming Principles, first semester
-* Zie Scherper: Object Oriented Programming, tweede semester
+* See Sharper: Object Oriented Programming, second semester

 ![](./assets/boek.jpg)

-# Boek verkrijgen
+# Acquiring the book

-Deze cursus wordt ook aangeboden voor de "buitenwereld".
-Deze online cursus zal ten allen tijde beschikbaar blijven onder het Creatieve Commons 4.0 principe (zie onderaan).
-Wil je deze cursus toch in papieren of andere digitale vorm hebben?
-Dat kan via [ziescherp.be](ziescherp.be).
+This course is also offered to the "outside world".
+This online course will at all times be available under the Creative Commons 4.0 principle (see below).
+Do you want this course in paper or other digital form anyways?
+This is possible through [ziescherp.be](ziescherp.be) (Dutch).

 {% hint style='hint' %}
-Het vervolgboek (Zie Scherper) is ook beschikbaar.
-Kijk op [ziescherp.be](ziescherp.be) voor meer informatie.
+The follow-up book (See Sharper) is also available.
+See [ziescherp.be](ziescherp.be) for more information.

-Er is ook een editie (Zie Scherp Scherper) die beide boeken combineert in een handig geheel.
-Ook daarvoor verwijs ik graag naar  [ziescherp.be](ziescherp.be).
+There is also een edition (See Sharp Sharper) that combines both books in one handy whole.
+For this I'd like to also refer to [ziescherp.be](ziescherp.be).
 {% endhint %}